-How is that any different to freelancing?
+How is that any different to working on freelance jobs?

-Little freelancer, you won’t win every job.
+Little freelancer, you won’t win every project.
 When you first start out, you’ll also have to take pretty much any opportunity that comes past and probably still have the snot beaten out of you.

 As your career progresses, you’ll move from simply seeing the work and going for it to seeing other freelancers waiting in the wings.
 Some of them will become your training buddies, other’s your love having a bit of smack talk with, and others will be looking for any possible opportunity to bring you down.

-Sometimes the jobs you want will slip through your fingers.
+Sometimes the freelance jobs you want will slip through your fingers.
 Other times the clients you work with will end up being a big old bag of crazy.

 In times like this, the only thing you can do is learn from your mistakes, keep your head in the game, and keep on going.
 Yes, you’ll have some days where you’ll wonder what on earth you are doing, but it’s how you overcome those days that will give you the greatest insight into why freelancing is for you.